espsrc/droplets/docs/sessions.md

 - Date: 2021-05-10
 - Presenter: Manuel Parra (IAA-CSIC)

 In this session we will introduce git.
 We will show how to work on a local repository, how to travel in (git)time and how to work with branches.
-The session notes will be available soon.
-We also have additional resources in the [droplets webpage](https://droplets-spsrc.readthedocs.io/git/).
+The session notes are available in [Session 04](https://github.com/spsrc/droplets/blob/master/sessions/droplets-04-git/droplets-04-git.md).
+We also have a tutorial and additional resources in the [droplets webpage](https://droplets-spsrc.readthedocs.io/git/).